Maxell XLI-S - 1986 - US

 If you are considering this cassette, it is very likely because you know their real value in terms of their capability and performance for exceptional sound reproduction.
 Some well-known Super Ferric tapes, such as this one, are now highly sought after.
 These will perform so well that if you close the "curtain" on someone and ask them what Type of tape they are listening to, many will have trouble deciphering whether they are listening to a Type I Super Ferric, High-end Type II, or a Type IV Metal tape.

-These are Type I though, and their advantage is that they can be played on any basic cassette player, walkman, boombox, and all the way to the most sophisticated cassette decks, without the need for the 70microseconds chrome/metal setting.
+These are Type I though, and their advantage is that they can be played on any basic cassette player, Walkman, boombox, and all the way to the most sophisticated cassette decks, without the need for the 70microseconds chrome/metal setting.

 About Maxell: